 The distribution of fat mass also impacts health risk – Segmental Fat Analysis provides a better overall insight into fat distribution.
 Visceral Fat Area provides tracking of the fat most associated with cardiometabolic health risks, affording more precise tools for assisting in the monitoring of outputs related to diabetes, cardiovascular disease, etc.

 Segmental Lean Analysis

-Assess patient frailty status and functional mobility risk
+Aid in assessment of patient frailty status and functional mobility risk

-- The ability of a particular segment to support the patient’s’ overall body weight and
+- The ability of a particular segment to support the patient’s overall body weight and

 Segmental ECW/TBW Water Analysis

-Detect fluid imbalances resulting from systemic inflammation
+Observe fluid imbalances resulting from systemic inflammation

 Obesity is often accompanied by hormonal and other physiological changes resulting in inflammation or fluid retention (edema).
 However, current diagnostic markers of fluid balance are imprecise and time-consuming.
 InBody provides objective measures for monitoring whole-body and segmental fluid balance.

 InBody effectively distinguishes water in the intracellular (ICW; within the tissues) and extracellular (ECW; within the blood and interstitial fluids) compartments that make up total body water (TBW).
-The Edema Index, based on the ratio between ECW and TBW (ECW/TBW), can be used to detect fluid imbalances resulting from systemic inflammation that is commonly associated with obesity.
+The Edema Index, based on the ratio between ECW and TBW (ECW/TBW), can be used to assess fluid imbalances resulting from systemic inflammation that is commonly associated with obesity.